Mental health courses

 Introduction to Mental health

-Demand for mental health services is at an all-time high in Australia.
-The industry is crying out for more specialists who can make a difference—specialists like nurses, counsellors, advocates and policy makers.
+Demand for mental health services is at an all-time high in Australia, with the industry calling out for more skilled professionals.
+Specialists like nurses, counsellors, advocates and policy makers are all in high demand.

-With the right mental health qualification, you could answer that call.
+With the right mental health qualification, you could make a difference.

 Emma studied psychology with Swinburne University through Open Universities Australia